s-JoL/Open-Llama/README_en.md

 3. Unify the pre-training and instruction fine-tuning training entry to train_lm.py
 4. Provide more convenient configuration, see configs/pretrain_config.yaml
 5. Provide functionality to continue pre-training based on other pre-trained models and supplementing vocabulary

+[2023.4.16] Release v1.0

+Basic pre-training and instruction fine-tuning codes are provided, with a training speed comparable to that of the original Llama.
+The pre-trained and fine-tuned models are already open-sourced on HuggingFace.

 v1 version code can be seen at https://github.com/s-JoL/Open-Llama/tree/v1.0